Cunningham’s 15 lead No. 23 Oklahoma St. past Kansas St.

 BIG PICTURE

-Kansas State: The Wildcats lost 80-77 to No. 13 Texas on Tuesday and outscored Oklahoma State 41-32 in the second half on Saturday.
+Kansas State: The Wildcats had the close call against Texas and outscored Oklahoma State 41-32 in the second half on Saturday.
 They are showing signs of improvement.

 Oklahoma State: The Cowboys were dominant defensively in the first half, but they allowed the Wildcats to shoot 55% after the break.
 Oklahoma State will need to close better to make noise in March.